 In addition, we promote industry collaboration to advance the decarbonisation of the shipping sector.
 Together with industry peers, we were part of developing a new set of guidelines for transition-linked financing in shipping, which was launched in February 2022.
-Transition-linked financing aims to improve the borrower's environmental profile through assessment of selected indicators on decarbonisation over the term of a loan or a bond.
+Transition-linked financing aims to improve the borrower's

 Furthermore, Danske Bank supports the Responsible Ship Recycling Standards, which is a standard in all our loan agreements.
+Our shipping target has been submitted for validation with the Science Based Targets initiative.